seknox/trasa/website/docs/native-tfa/linux-two-factor-authentication.md

 :::

-trasaPAM is a PAM module that handle's second factor authentication in *nix systems.
+TrasaPAM is a PAM module that handle's second factor authentication in *nix systems.

 ## Installation